clawinshadow/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * The first step is to pre-process the original image, steps as below:
 1. Step 1: convert it to gray-scale

    * The original image
 ![alt text][image3]

    * The grayscaled image
 ![alt text][image4]

-2. Step 2: Apply histogram equlization to the grayscaled image, enhance the contrast, alleviate the impact of situations like too dark or too shining.
+2. Step 2: Apply histogram equlization to the grayscaled image, enhance the contrast, alleviate the impact of situations like too dark or too shining.![alt text][image5]

-![alt text][image5]

 * The second step is to augment the original training dataset, because the sample counts of some lables are too small for training, and it's relatively easy to augment image dataset.
 I use the techniques provided in the Multiscale-CNN paper by Sermanet, details as below: